Climate-Related Risk Assessment and Scenario Analysis

 Impact Analysis of Climate Change-Related Risk (Scenario Analysis)

-We conduct scenario analyses to understand the impact of climate-related risks on our credit portfolio and finances.
+We conduct scenario analyses to understand the impact of climate-related risks on our credit Step 2 Step 3 portfolio and finances.

-Scenarios analyzed include the Net Zero 2050 scenario published by the Central Banks and Supervisors Network for Greening the Financial System (NGFS), as well as scenarios published by representative organizations International Energy Agency (IEA) and the Food and Agriculture Organization of the United Nations (FAO).
+Scenarios analyzed include the Net Zero2050 scenario published by the Network of Financial Authorities on Climate Change Risk Network of Central Banks and Supervisors for Greening the Financial System (NGFS), as well as scenarios published by the leading International Energy Agency (IEA) and the Food and Agriculture Organization of the United Nations (FAO).

 Our analysis was based on the method published by the pilot project led by the United Nations Environment Program Finance Initiative (UNEP FI) with the objective of discussing and developing methods for climate-related financial information disclosure in the banking industry.